RenatoHS/guide_survie_osstidburn/05-a_savoir.Rmd

 **VOLUNTEERING** \
 Everything at L’OsstidBurn is organized and run by volunteers.
 Volunteering is a great way to contribute and participate in the event.
 There are many ways to get involved: Gate, First Aid, Rangers, Fire Perimeter, Department of Public Works (DPW) etc.
+You must have purchased a ticket to access the registration platform!

 https://participation.losstidburn.org